flohil/wdio-workflo/README.md

 Each `Step` consists of three key features:

-- A description written in natural language, so that non-technical stakeholders too can comprehend what is going on
+- a description written in natural language, so that non-technical stakeholders too can comprehend what is going on
-- A body function that implements the step's interactions with the tested application
+- a body function that implements the step's interactions with the tested application
-- A Params object containing
+- a params object containing
   - the arguments used to "configure" the step and to provide data that is needed during the step's execution and
   - a callback which is executed immediately after the step has finished and which is passed the